JavaIsNotHard/Notes/DDIA/Chapter-11/event.md

 - a database is enough for a [[producer]] to produce and for the consumer to continuously poll the database for any new data and consume the data. this is how batch processing system operates

 - for building a system with low latency, polling is not a good option instead there needs to be a mechanism for the producer to notify the consumer about new events that appear
+- database does have triggers which helps database to react to a change but they are limited to what they can do
 - this new approach is known as [[messaging system]]